pmean/build-website/text/02/why95.md

 ****[StATS]:** Why 95% confidence limits? (created 2002-05-06)**

-*Dear Professor Mean,* *I\'ve been working with small data sets for some neuroimaging research that have 5 treatment and 5 control participants.
+*Dear Professor Mean,* *I've been working with small data sets for some neuroimaging research that have 5 treatment and 5 control participants.
 It is not unusual to have such small samples in this kind of work.
 My 95% confidence interval (CI) included zero; yet, the 85% confidence interval did not include zero.
-I know that the 95% CI is the common one, but I also know that others are used, but I don\'t know when to use them.
-Therefore, I\'d like to know why we use 95% confidence limits all the time.
+I know that the 95% CI is the common one, but I also know that others are used, but I don't know when to use them.
+Therefore, I'd like to know why we use 95% confidence limits all the time.
 When it is appropriate to use other CIs and the logic behind making such decisions.*